garyforsterio/gatsby-plugin-opensearch/README.md

 plugins: [{
   resolve: `gatsby-plugin-opensearch`,
   options: {
-    shortName: 'Blog',
+    shortName: 'Github',
-    description: 'Search Blog',
+    description: 'Search Github',
     searchTemplate: '/search?q={searchTerms}',
     searchForm: '/search',
   },
 }]
 ```

-Above is the minimal configuration required to generate a it work.
+Above is the minimal configuration required to get started.
 The
 generated OpenSearch description will be included on all of your site's pages.

 For more information about OpenSearch can be found [here](https://developer.mozilla.org/en-US/docs/Web/OpenSearch).